kervinck/gigatron-rom/README.md

 000e      frameCount    Continuous video frame counter 000f      serialRaw     New raw serial read
 0010      (serialLast)  Previous serial read
-0011      buttonState   Clearable button state (can be convenient in user code) 0012      (resetTimer)  After 2 seconds of holding 'Start', do a soft reset 0013      (xout)        Memory cache for XOUT register 0014      xoutMask      The blinkenlights and sound on/off state
+0011      buttonState   Edge-triggered clearable button state (can be convenient in user code) 0012      (resetTimer)  After 2 seconds of holding 'Start', do a soft reset 0013      (xout)        Memory cache for XOUT register 0014      xoutMask      The blinkenlights and sound on/off state